frabbit/traefik-in-front-of-traefik/README.md

 # Generate Custom Certificates

-This is only to simulate custom certificates.
+This is only to simulate usage of custom certificates and how you load them inside of trafik.
+Traefik generates an ssl-certificate when no custom certificate is provided.

 ```shell
 mkdir certs